Goncalves2525/real-estate-management-system/docs/sprintC/us007/Readme.md

-# US 007 - As an unregistered user, register in the system to buy, sell or rent properties
+# US 007 - As an unregistered endUser, register in the system to buy, sell or rent properties

 [Requirements Engineering](01.requirements-engineering/Readme.md)